Best Podcast Microphones: Top Picks for Every Budget and Setup

 Headsets

-Headsets work well in live-streaming environments but are not always suitable for pre-recorded podcasts.
-Keep in mind that this is a dual-purpose tool, so it does not necessarily offer best-in-class recording or audio playback.
+Headsets work well in live-streaming environments but aren’t always suitable for pre-recorded podcasts.
+They’re dual-purpose tools, so they don’t offer best-in-class performance for either recording or playback.

 Podcast Microphone Accessories